7Block Labs

 Governance model:

-• Establish a trust registry (allow-listed issuers/verifiers with DID documents and policy metadata).
+• Establish a trust registry featuring only the approved issuers and verifiers, along with their DID documents and relevant policy metadata.

 Timelines that work